hadasze/tdd-execrise/exercises/final-project/README.md

 ### Get a Small Bundle-size

 Use [Code-Splitting](https://webpack.js.org/guides/code-splitting) along-side [React Suspense](https://reactjs.org/docs/code-splitting.html) to get a smaller bundle-size without negatively affecting the initial render.
+You can also use [`exported-components`](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/overview#exported-components) instead of dynamic-imports.

-Also, inspect the contents of your bundle by running `npx yoshi build --analyze`.
+Also, inspect the contents of your bundle by running `npx yoshi-bm build --analyze`.

 ### Add a 404 Page